 - When the commencement program is finished, graduates will formally march out of the tent and walk to Main Hall.

 - Rooms will be set up in Main Hall by alphabetic group, with signs outside the rooms identifying each group, where you will pick up your diploma.

 - Graduates will show their Wagner IDs to confirm their identity for diploma pickup.

 A message from President Richard Guarasci:

-Baccalaureate is a Latin word meaning the bachelor's degree, its literal meaning is bacca (berry) plus laureus (of laurel) - the kind of prize that ancient olympians received for winning a track or field event.
-The name remains although your prize is more valuable - a degree!
-For most of you, that degree represents a fair amount of hard work and sacrifice by many people; your parents and other members of your family, your teachers, probably some friends and, of course, yourself.
+Baccalaureate is a Latin word meaning the bachelor's degree.
+Its literal meaning is bacca (berry) and laureus (of laurel) — the kind of prize that ancient Olympians received for winning a track or field event.
+The name remains, although your prize is much more valuable: a degree!
+For most of you, that degree represents a fair amount of hard work and sacrifice by many people: your parents and other members of your family, your teachers, probably some friends — and, of course, yourself.
 Congratulations!